mozilla/REALISE-Performance/data_annotation_platform/README.md

 ### Docker

-To use AnnotateChange locally using Docker, follow the steps below.
+To use Perf Annotation Changer locally using Docker, follow the steps below.
 For a full-fledged installation on a server, see the [deployment instructions](./docs/DEPLOYMENT.md).